|

 Direct Stock Purchase plans for at least 1,200 companies, whether or not

 the companies themselves have such a plan.
-New minimum monthly fee makes
+A minimum monthly fee makes

 the service impractical for small investors.